ravern/shu/README.md

 ## Crates

-* `shu` - Virtual machine.
-Main target for Oma.
+* `shu` - Stack-based virtual machine.
-* `oma` - Standard library and native functionality.
+* `oma-bootstrap` - Bootstrap compiler for Oma into various targets (e.g. JavaScript, Shu bytecode, WASM).
+Goal is to transition to one built in Oma.
-* `oma-bootstrap` - Compiler for Oma into various targets (e.g. JavaScript, Shu bytecode, WASM).
+* `oma-cli` - Command-line interface to Shu virtual machine and Oma compiler.